 2.4 Significance

 Using real time control techniques for pump and plant operation have been widely used amongst the electrical and mechanical fields, particularly within the last decade.
 An example of such implementation is documented by Wang and Ma (2009) where by PI controllers were used in conjunction with variable speed pumps and heat exchanges to maintain a high rise building temperature.
 This method was tested against the typical scheduling method and found to provide power savings between 12.7% and 32.4% depending on season conditions.
-Other examples of real time control is favourable was for use with wind generators (Deraz, 2013) and hydroelectric plans (Rajagopal, 2010) and was used to minimise large changes and maintaining desired outputs while maximising efficiency.
+Other examples of real time control is with wind generators (Deraz, 2013) and hydroelectric plans (Rajagopal, 2010) and where it was used to minimise large changes and maintaining desired outputs while maximising efficiency.

-Real time control has provided too many advantages to other industries, the translation into water engineering has become an important area of interest.
+Real time control has provided many advantages to other industries, the translation into water engineering has become an important area of interest.
 Due to the nature of application to the water engineering field, only limited research has been conducted over the last few years.
-A case where real time control has been implemented for pumps in a WDS is presented by van de Vaart in 2007 where three controllers with different input values were designed in a cascade formation to vary pump output.
+A case where real time control has been implemented for pumps in a WDS is presented by van de Vaart (2007) where three controllers with different input values were designed in a cascade formation to vary pump output.
 In addition to this controller setup being complex, the system is still susceptible to instabilities and may take up to several minutes to stabilise during a transient event.

-A further example of this is simulations conducted by Ding and Cao (2010) in which required a pump to ensure constant pressure was maintained in the simulated water distribution system.
-The controllers used were able to provide a constant pressure in the system however no correlations between the system and controller types were define.
-The paper also outlined a number of issues which the controller had to overcome and include; the presence of transients, non-linearity, delays, controller tuning, pump starting frequencies and oscillations.
+A further example of this is simulations conducted by Ding and Cao (2010) which required a pump to ensure constant pressure was maintained in the simulated water distribution system.
+The controllers used were able to provide a constant pressure in the system however no correlations between the system and controller types were defined.
+This work also outlined a number of issues which the controller had to overcome and include; the presence of transients, non-linearity, delays, controller tuning, pump starting frequencies and oscillations.

 As seen in the literature presented, the real time control of pumps is a significant improvement over the scheduling method commonly implemented.
 Such control strategies are able to ensure demands are met while also provided large energy and cost savings to other fields.
 Due to these improvements, research into applying such method to water distribution systems have received increasing attention.
 However, a number of gaps are still present in the literature and include: